Resuming Sexual Activity after Bone Marrow Transplant

 The chemotherapy and radiation therapy you received as your preparative regime can affect your ability to have children (fertility) in the future.

 Some men might experience a decreased or absent sperm count after cancer treatment.
-Some women stop having their menstrual cycles after a bone marrow transplant and begin menopause.
+Some women stop having their menstrual cycles after a transplant and begin menopause.
 However, do not assume you are unable to father a child or get pregnant unless this has been medically verified.
 You may request testing from your doctors.

 Concerns about being biologically able to have children might be distressing, so it might help to seek counseling with your BMT social worker.
 It might help you to talk about fertility loss and its impact on you and your partner or future partner.